Iulian-Liviu/HP-ApiLibrary/README.md

 Note : Depends on Newtonsoft.Json to work!

-I designed the first time the library with .NET 6 but i realized it won't work on Xamarin Fomrs so I switched to .NET Standard 2.1, the version 1.0.3 will support only .NET Standard
+I designed the first time the library with .NET 6 but i realized it won't work on Xamarin Forms so I switched to .NET Standard 2.1, the version 1.0.3 will support only .NET Standard

 ## Need Code Reviews